 Two companies currently dominate the 3D-printing industry, 3D Systems and Stratasys.
 The former is market leader by revenues and has around 20% of the market.
 The company has been a serial innovator and consolidator and its scale is currently reflected in its range of print engines (underpinned by a book of more than 1100 patents) retailed a global dealer network.
 Its wide range of customers includes Airbus, Apple, Ford, GE, Mercedes, Nike and Samsung.
 In 2013, 3D Systems gained 161%.

-The robot revolution The growing ubiquity of robots will be as significant as that of 3D-printers.
+The growing ubiquity of robots will be as significant as that of 3D-printers.
 Already today there are over 1.1m robots in service, equivalent to one for every 6,000 people.
 Robots are typically classified as either industrial or service-based.
 The former account for the majority of today’s installed units, used in production and other such processes.
 Service robots, by contrast, are typically for professional or private use.
 Within the professional space, robots that can perform surgery are on the rise, while domestically, robots that are able to carry out tasks such as lawn-mowing and vacuum cleaning are becoming increasingly popular.
 Newer applications on the horizon include handicap assistants (that could administer medicines to the elderly), robots for personal transportation and also for home security.

 Many companies have already begun to see the clear gains that the introduction of intelligent robots into the workplace can bring.
 Within the car industry, around 60% of the manufacturing process in now automated, with robots involved in the welding, gluing, painting and final assembly processes.
 Correspondingly, some car manufacturers now produce twice as many cars as they did a decade ago, based on research from Berenberg Bank.
 Elsewhere, robots used in warehouses, for example, are poised to boom.
 Labour accounts for around 80% of the cost of operating a forklift truck at present.
 Correspondingly, Seegrid Corporation, a private manufacturer of robotic industrial trucks believes that around 30% of all such vehicles could be robotic within the next decade.